|

 1911 Eagle Requirements

-The BSA adds three higher ranks for earning merit badges beyond First Class: Life, Star, and Eagle (Star was switched before Life in 1924, apparently because the five points of the Star could symbolize the five merit badges required for the rank).
+The BSA adds three higher awards for earning merit badges beyond First Class: Life, Star, and Eagle (Star was switched before Life in 1925, apparently because the five points of the Star could symbolize the five merit badges then required for the badge).
 Neither Life nor Star is required for Eagle (a Scouting magazine article [May-June 2003] indicated that 8 of the first 9 Eagle Scouts [including the BSA's first Eagle] did not earn either Life or Star ranks).
+The 1911 Scout Handbook refers to Eagle Scout as "the highest scout merit badge", and Eagle Scout is listed in the index specifically as a merit badge.
+Note that throughout the Second Handbook Edition (through 1927), what we now call ranks were referred to as badges or awards.

 - Earn First Class